Sitecore-Hackathon/2021-Strikers-Infy/ENTRYFORM.md

 ## Team name
 ⟹ Strikers_Infy

+##Team Members
+1. Hemachandhiran Harimoorthy
+2. Yamini Punyavathi
+3. Pavani Gudavalli

 ## Category
 ⟹ The best enhancement to the Sitecore Admin (XP) for Content Editors & Marketers

 ## Description

-⟹ Considering multi-lingual site sitecore Admin or Editors want to create content in different language or marketers are trying to create an email.
-Provided without inhouse translator the possible way is go to external sites to get the translated data.
+Considering multi-lingual site sitecore Admin or Editors want to create content in different language or marketers are trying to create an email.

+Sitecore Does not provide out of the box module for content translation.
+We have to rely on manual tranlation of content or external sites to do the translation.

-With this module Sitecore Admin or Editor need not go to external sites.
-Within Sitecore they can simply open the translator and translate the data to any languages.
+With out module Sitecore Admins or Editor need not go to external sites.

+Within Sitecore they can simply open the translator and translate the content and use it.

-This module used Azure Cognitive Services to translate the data.
+This module uses Azure Cognitive Services to translate the content.
 We are using Free version of the service which provides translation for 2 million words per month.
-If user requirement is exceeded the limit, we can always change the Pricing tier in Azure.
+If user requirement is exceeded the limit, we can always upgrade the Pricing tier in Azure.

 https://github.com/Sitecore-Hackathon/2021-Strikers-Infy/blob/7681c3abe4a638ff9bcdc1c04ce4bb9570a2fb69/docs/Strikers_Infy_Sitecore%20Hackathon%20-2021.docx